Contrast-Security-OSS/docs/content/user/vulns/Discover-vulnerabilities.md

 <a href="assets/images/Vulnerabilities-grid.png" rel="lightbox" title="View the Vulnerabilities grid"><img class="thumbnail" src="assets/images/Vulnerabilities-grid.png"/></a>

-The grid of discovered vulnerabilities provides extremely detailed information on each one, including:
+The grid of discovered vulnerabilities provides basic information on each one, including:

 * Type, status and severity of the vulnerability
 * Tutorial on how to fix it